 Post-graduation, your ability to effectively communicate becomes even more important, particularly in today’s workplace.
 Employers are seeking individuals who are poised to become leaders in their field.
 Above all else, employers are looking for graduates who can effectively communicate their ideas to others.

 The LSU Distinguished Communicator program is for self-motivated LSU undergraduates who want to refine their communication skills and excel in their chosen professions.
-Students who successfully achieve this unique certification are recognized at graduation and receive a permanent commendation on their official transcripts, giving them significant leverage in today’s job market.
+Students who successfully achieve this unique distinction are recognized at graduation and receive a permanent commendation on their official transcripts, giving them significant leverage in today’s job market.

-In order to earn certification, students must:
+In order to earn the Distinguished Communicator distinction, students must:

 - apply to the program prior to completing 80 hours of course work (Students with more than 80 hours, but at least 3 semesters remaining, are still eligible.)